-DGIV is mostly spread to multiple fish populations due to bad breeders who do not take care of the water's parameters or the fish's health.
+Dwarf Gourami Iridovirus is mostly spread to multiple fish populations due to bad breeders who do not take care of the water's parameters or the fish's heath.
 Since the fish are in contact with each other this disease is allowed to spread to most of the population, before being shipped to the store's tanks where it comes into contact with other fish that might not be infected at all.
 Even though many stores who sell fish do quarantine any new arrivals, it can be hard to determine which if any fish is infected due to it not showing any symptoms until the fish's immune system becomes weak.
-Other times even if the new arrivals of Dwarf Gourami are healthy, if there were any traces of a dead or sick fish with this disease it can spread through the water column or if the fish eats any poop that has been leftover from an infected fish.
-Since dwarf gourami is highly wanted fish due to their colors and their personalities, this disease is commonly seen in many breeds of dwarf gourami that are sold around the world.
-A recent study showed that on average 22% of dwarf gourami that is shipped from Singapore do indeed carry this disease through tests done on the fish's body.
-Singapore is not the only location of where Dwarf Gourami come from though, so the study can't be an estimated percentage of the total population of all Dwarf Gourami that are sold in the trade which may be infected.
+Other times even if the new arrivals of Dwarf Gourami are healthy, if there was any traces of a dead or sick fish with this disease it can spread through the water column or if the fish eats any poop that has been leftover from an infected fish.
+Since Dwarf Gourami are highly wanted fish due to their colors and their personalities, this disease is commonly seen in many breeds of Dwarf Gourami that are sold around the world.
+A recent study showed that on average 22% of Dwarf Gourami that are shipped from Singapore do indeed carry this disease through tests done on the fish's body.

 Treatment and Medication

-The best prevention is always to make sure that you are buying from trusted, well-known breeders that take care of their stock.
+The best prevention is always to make sure that you are buying from trusted, well known breeders that take care of their stock.
 Many will make sure that when new shipments are coming in from breeders that they look at all of the fish, sick, dead, or even healthy.
-Doing so will let you see if any of the fish have any of the symptoms, and if they do you can safely assume that all of the fish might be possibly infected.
-Sadly since the rate at which this deadly disease affects its inhabitants using quarantine methods (even if you were to do so for a month or more), the infected fish may never show any symptoms until later in its lifecycle.
+Doing so will let you see if any of the fish have any of the symptoms, and if they do you can safety assume that all of the fish might be possibly infected.
+Sadly since the rate at which this deadly disease effects its inhabitants using quarantine methods (even if you were to do so for a month) the infected fish may never show any symptoms until later in its life cycle.